accent-starlette/starlette-core/docs/email.md

 ## Backends

-Details of the differend email backends are provided below.
+Details of the different email backends are provided below.

 ### SMTP backend

 The `starlette_core.mail.backends.smtp.EmailBackend` (which is the default).
-Will send an email using pythons base email modules.
+This will send an email using Python's base email modules.

 This does require several default configuration options.
 [See docs](/configuration).

 ### Console backend

 The `starlette_core.mail.backends.console.EmailBackend` can be used to simulate sending an email.
-All it does is prints the contents of the email to `sys.stdout`.
+This simply prints the contents of the email to `sys.stdout`.
 This is useful when developing locally.